timholy/SnoopCompile.jl/docs/src/snoopi.md

 ```

 !!! note
+    When using `@snoopi` you might sometimes see entries like
+    `MethodInstance for (::SomeModule.var"#10#12"{SomeType})(::AnotherModule.AnotherType)`.
-    When using `@snoopi` you might sometimes see entries like `MethodInstance for (::GridLayoutBase.var"#10#12"{GridLayout})(::GeometryBasics.HyperRectangle{2, Float32})`.
-These typically correspond to closures/anonymous functions defined with `->` or `do` blocks.
+    These typically correspond to closures/anonymous functions defined with `->` or `do` blocks,
+    but it may not be immediately obvious where these come from.
     `mi.def` will show you the file/line number that these are defined on.
-You can sometimes convert them into named functions to make them
+    You can either convert them into named functions to make them easier to precompile,
-    easier to precompile, or you can fix inference problems as illustrated below.
+    or you can fix inference problems that prevent automatic precompilation (as illustrated below).

-Armed with this knowledge, let's start a fresh session (so that nothing is precompiled yet), and in addition to defining `index_midsum` and precompiling it, we add
+Armed with this knowledge, let's start a fresh session (so that nothing is precompiled yet), and in addition to defining `index_midsum` and precompiling it, we also execute

 ```julia
 julia> precompile(Base.__cat, (Vector{Int64}, Tuple{Int64}, Tuple{Bool}, Int, Vararg{Any, N} where N))